 31. Submittal of Caltrans ITIP.
 After consulting with regional agencies and other local transportation authorities, Caltrans shall submit its draft ITIP to the Commission no later than October 15 of each odd numbered year.
 Two hearings, one in the south and one in the north, will be held by November 15 to provide opportunity for public input regarding projects proposed in the ITIP.
 Caltrans shall submit its final ITIP, including a summary of the major comments received at the hearings and responses to those comments, to the Commission no later than December 15 of each odd numbered year.
 At the same time, Caltrans will transmit a copy of the ITIP to each regional agency.
 The ITIP will include programming proposals from the interregional share for the five-year STIP period.
-These proposals may include new projects, program reserves, changes to prior STIP interregional program projects, and the interregional share of proposals for jointly funding new projects or cost increases from county and interregional shares.
+These proposals may include new projects, program reserves, changes to prior STIP interregional program projects or cost increases from county and interregional shares.

-The ITIP should shall include, for each proposed project, information (including assumptions and calculations) to support an objective analysis of interregional program priorities.
-That information, which should be based on the project study report, should shall include:
+The ITIP shall include, for each proposed project, information (including assumptions and calculations) to support an objective analysis of interregional program priorities.
+That information, based on the project study report, shall include: